matteomalucchi/HiggsToFourLeptons-8tev/docs/sphinx/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

+The definitions of the functions can be found in the section :doc:`functions`.

 .. note::

    This project is under active development.

 .. toctree::
    usage
+   functions
    api
    :caption: Contents: